Alipsa/htmlcreator/README.md

 # htmlcontent
-R package to create html for Renjin
+Renjin R package to create html

 This package provides a simple way to create html content.
 Here is an example: